grzegorz-jodlowski/pizzeria-portal/README.md

 - create a React project using [create-react-app](https://create-react-app.dev/),
 - adapt the project created using create-react-app to our requirements,
-- use the `npx ...` command instead of `npm run ...` (removing the package after installation - the current version of the package each time),
+- use the `npx` command instead of `npm run` (removing the package after installation - the current version of the package each time),
 - build npm scripts using react-scripts,
 - create a project wireframe in the [moqups](https://moqups.com/) application,
 - create application views in a more advanced way (using React Router),
-- use the Material design library in a React project ([Material-UI](https://material-ui.com/)), -
+- use the Material design library in a React project ([Material-UI](https://material-ui.com/)),
+- use [Trello](https://trello.com/) to organize work in the project,
+- implement and use React Thunk (as middleware for capturing redux actions and working with APIs),
+- use the Axios package to work with the API (instead of the `fetch` function built into the browser).